DataDog/datadog-ci/src/commands/synthetics/README.md

 ### Use a proxy

-It is possible to configure a proxy to be used for outgoing connections to Datadog.
-You can do this by using the `proxy` key of the global configuration file or the `HTTPS_PROXY` environment variable.
+You can configure a proxy to be used for outgoing connections to Datadog.
+To do this, use the `proxy` key of the global configuration file or the `HTTPS_PROXY` environment variable.

-⚠️**Note:** This is the only exception where the the global configuration file takes precedence over environment variable and there is no option to set this through the CLI.
+⚠️**Note**: This is the only exception where the the global configuration file takes precedence over the environment variable.
+There is no option to set this through the CLI.

 As the [`proxy-agent` library][2] is used to configure the proxy, the supported protocols include `http`, `https`, `socks`, `socks4`, `socks4a`, `socks5`, `socks5h`, `pac+data`, `pac+file`, `pac+ftp`, `pac+http`, and `pac+https`.
 The `proxy` key of the global configuration file is passed to a new `proxy-agent` instance, which means the same configuration for the library is supported.

-To be able to use a proxy you'll first need to set the CA certificate so datadog-ci can trust your proxy.
+To use a proxy, you need to first set the CA certificate so datadog-ci trusts your proxy.
 You can do this by setting the `NODE_EXTRA_CA_CERTS` environment variable to the path of your CA certificate.
 Otherwise, you might get a `unable to verify the first certificate` error.

 ```bash
 export NODE_EXTRA_CA_CERTS=/path/to/your-ca-cert.pem
 ```

-When using the Global Config `host` and `port` keys are mandatory arguments and the `protocol` key defaults to `http` if not defined.
+When using the global configuration, `host` and `port` keys are mandatory arguments and the `protocol` key defaults to `http` if not defined.

 Example: